opendaylight/docs/docs/release-notes/projects/netconf.rst

 * List of features/APIs which are EOLed, deprecated, and/or removed in this release

-  The mechanism of spawning netconf connectors via the config subsystem's controller-config loopback mountpoint was deprecated in the previous release and has been removed.
+  None of the features/APIs are EOLed, deprecated or removed.

 Standards
 =========